realityexpander/derivedStateOf_vs_Remember/README.md

 ## Introduction
 In this article, we will discuss the difference between `derivedStateOf` and `remember` in JetBrains Compose.

-### BIG IDEA - Can we debounce and throttle recompositions based on the result of a calcation, and not it's inputs (like with `remember`)?
+### BIG IDEA - Can we debounce and throttle recompositions based on the result of a calculation, and not it's inputs (like with `remember`)?

 [<img src="assets/splash.png" width="400"/>](assets/splash.png)